valancej/Anchore-Documentation/docs/enterprise/install_kubernetes_helm.md

 ### Viewing logs for pod containers

-*Use the docker logs command to view the logs for an individual pod container:*
+*Use the kubectl logs command to view the logs for an individual pod container:*

 `kubectl logs <my-pod-name>`